cardboard-iguana/cardboard-iguana.com/log/2022-03-06-itprotv-comptia-security-plus.md

 This is when the private half of a public/private keypair is held by a third party (which may or may not be the issuing CA) in addition to the user the key is issued to.

-Escrow agents are not only able to read data encrypted by the public half of this key but also — because encryption capabilities are symmetric — are able to sign messages on behalf of the key user (harming nonrepudiation).
+Escrow agents are not only able to read data encrypted by the public half of this key but also - because encryption capabilities are symmetric - are able to sign messages on behalf of the key user (harming nonrepudiation).

 Key escrow is common in corporate environments.
 This both enables corporate access to employee data and allows for new user certificates to be quickly regenerated in the event of a lost password.

 ### Digital Certificates

-A “digital certificate” is a block of data used for identification purposes.
-Typically a certificate is signed by a CA’s private key, providing integrity and authenticity guarantees.
+A "digital certificate" is a block of data used for identification purposes.
+Typically a certificate is signed by a CA's private key, providing integrity and authenticity guarantees.
 Non-PGP certificates generally use the X.509v3 hierarchy, which contain the following (common) fields:

 * Version Number: The X.509 version of the certificate.
 * Serial Number: A unique serial number for the certificate, assigned by the CA.
 * Signature Algorithm Identifier: The cryptographic algorithm used to sign the certificate.
-* Issuer Name: The CA’s name.
+* Issuer Name: The CA's name.
 * Period of Validity: Start and end dates for when the certificate should be considered valid, absent key compromises.
 Typically one year.
-* Subject/Owner Name: The name of the entity being identified, typically either a domain name or an entity name in X.500 “distinguished name” (DN) format (which is basically a list of LDAP attributes).
+* Subject/Owner Name: The name of the entity being identified, typically either a domain name or an entity name in X.500 "distinguished name" (DN) format (which is basically a list of LDAP attributes).
 * Subject/Owner Public Key: The public key of the entity being identified, along with associated cryptographic information (algorithm, etc.).
 * Extensions: Additional requirements not supported by previous versions of the X.509 standard.
 Additional fields may restrict the use of the *private* key corresponding to the enclosed public key in certain ways or provide alternate domain names for servers.
 * Signature Value: The actual signature of the (remainder of?) the certificate.